dwill81/configure-ad/README.md

 <img width="774" alt="image" src="https://user-images.githubusercontent.com/122701786/213237857-4bea45d8-d425-4f09-89c2-dfe3c8548c1c.png">
 </p>
 <p>
 Step 3: Login to Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t <ip address> (perpetual ping).
 The ping is expected to fail or "timeout".
-Then Remote Desktop into DC-1 via windows firwall security settings --> Advanced settings --> inbound/outbound rules to allow "IPV4 permissions" on
+Then Remote Desktop into DC-1 via windows firewall security settings --> Advanced settings --> inbound/outbound rules to allow "ICMPV4 permissions" on
  DC-1's Firewall.
 This will open the firewall for connectivity after DC-1 is converted into a domain.
 </p>
 <br />